Gatecroft, Hemel Hempstead, Hertfordshire, HP3 9LY

 Telephone: 01442 263 511

 The surgery is now closed.
-If you require medical assistance, please contact NHS 111 or, in an emergency, 999.
+If you require urgent medical assistance, please contact NHS 111 or, in an emergency, 999.

 We hold the Purple Star Award.
 We are an Armed Forces veteran friendly accredited GP Practice.
 New patients - please visit our 'Register with the Practice' page and you can be registered online as quickly as within 2 working days.
 You no longer have to call the surgery at 8am for an appointment.
 Our patient triage form is open 24-hours a day, 7-days a week.
 Visit the Appointments page to find out more.